fomightez/general_scripted_plotting/README.md

   Excute the edited script with:

       python plot_panel_bar_plots_with_fit.py

+  The script can also simply be pasted into a cell in a Jupyter notebook and then executed as you would any code in a Jupyter notebook, i.e., type `shift-enter` or press `play` button.
+An example of an edited script pasted into a notebook is included [here](panel_examples/example_edited_data_for_plot_panel_bar_plots_with_fit.ipynb).
+  ![color_option_1(panel_examples/shep1.png)

+  The resulting image produced is below:

 - (**Recommended way ==>**) **Import the function into your own script with your data or your Jupyter notebook with your data.**